 The entire process of search engine crawling is matching the intent of the user.
 Your content should clearly explain your products and services.
 If it is a blog page, it should have have quality content that fully matches the exact topic of your blog.
 Content is the bedrock of all facets of SEO including on-page SEO.
 If you are failing on the content front, you are most likely never going to see any positive results with your SEO campaigns.
 Each content should be crafted around carefully selected keywords.

-Internal links enhances the user experience while adding some powerful juice to your SEO.
+Internal links enhance the user experience while adding some powerful juice to your SEO.
 One of the main benefits of Internal Links in on-page SEO is the fact that is increases site dwell time by providing more value for your audience.
 When the engagement rate continues to rise as a result of your internal linking approach, Google will begin to take notice.

 Optimising your images involves using target keywords as the alt text while using a title that is relevant to what the page is about.